 He certainly didn't appear as cool as he looked.

 Paul Azinger is wearing an all black outfit: black jumper, blue trousers, white shoes and a pink tea-cosy hat.

 So he goes from 3 under to 3 over, all in one foul sweep.

 Notices are appearing at courses telling golfers not to lick their balls on the green.
 (At the 1989 British Masters at Woburn, on the use of chemicals at golf courses)

 Some weeks Nick likes to use Fanny, other weeks he prefers to do it by himself.
 (On Nick Faldo and his caddy Fanny Sunneson lining up shots at the Scottish Open)

 Another iron raining down on the flag.

 Bit of a catbox expert, Peter.
-(To Peter Alliss, about Bernhard Langer)
+(To Peter Alliss, about Bernhard Langer in a bunker)